soundpress/RulesOfNYC/docs/c19/index.rst

       - On a rear passenger window.
       - 3.5 x 3.5 inches.
     * - (t) The decal will feature the International Symbol of Access for Hearing Loss, described as the profile of an ear with a wide diagonal line running from the bottom left to the top right.
 The symbol contrast shall be light on dark or dark on light.
 A"T"will be placed in the lower right-hand corner of each decal.
 The internal decal will include the language"Induction loop installed.
 Switch hearing aid to T-coil."
-      - The decal will be placed on the outside of each OTV on the B-pillar and on the inside of each OTV rear passenger compartment on the partition in a location plainly visible to passengers.
-For vehicles that are not OTVs but have Hearing Induction Loop technology, place as directed by the Chairperson.
+      - Vehicles equipped with Hearing Induction Loop technology must place the decal on the outside of the vehicle as directed by the Chairperson, and inside the rear passenger compartment in a location plainly visible to passengers.
       - The exterior B-pillar decal will be 3.000 x 3.000 inches; the interior passenger compartment decal dimensions will be as issued by the Commission.
 ~